KennyMcGeoch/LeetCodeExercises/README.md

 2465.
 Number of Distinct Averages (Easy)
 2469.
 Convert the Temperature (Easy)
 2481.
 Minimum Cuts to Divide a Circle (Easy)
-2483.
+2482.
+Difference Between Ones and Zeros in Row and Column (Medium) 2483.
 Minimum Penalty for a Shop (Medium)
 2529.
 Maximum Count of Positive Integer and Negative Integer (Easy) 2562.
 Find the Array Concatenation Value (Easy)